Conventional Cabinets & VOCs

 If you need assistance choosing the best cabinets for your sensitivities, please contact me for a one-on-one consultation.

-Healthy cabinets would be made of solid wood, plywood or pressed wood without formaldehyde, or metal.
+Healthy cabinets could be made of solid wood, plywood, pressed wood without added formaldehyde, or metal.

-The cabinets in my tiny house are solid wood, but the reason cabinets are made of pressed wood products is that solid wood can warp in the kitchen.
+The cabinets in my tiny house are solid wood, but the reason cabinets are made of engineered wood products is that solid wood can warp in the kitchen.

-1. Metal Cabinets
+1. Non-Toxic Metal Cabinet Brands

 Bertolini (affordable, 100% metal).